 - How can the curriculum be modified to suit your child?

-- What will your child do if she is unable to participate in certain activities?
+- What will your child do if she can’t participate in certain activities?

 - What times will your child need additional support?